Melton Constable railway station: Opening and early years

-The Lynn & Fakenham Railway Act 1880 authorised the construction of a railway from Fakenham to Norwich via Melton Constable, followed by a second line east from Melton to North Walsham.
-The scheme had been born of a desire amongst North Norfolk landowners, including notably Lord Hastings of Melton Constable Hall, to break the East Anglian monopoly of the Great Eastern Railway and to improve communications between the farming community and the outside world.
-The outcome was the incorporation of the Lynn & Fakenham Railway which began services from King's Lynn in January 1882, with the line to Norwich being opened to traffic in December.
-The connection to North Walsham was completed on 5 April 1883 thereby enabling through-running to Great Yarmouth over a line constructed by the Yarmouth & North Norfolk Light Railway, some three months after the Lynn & Fakenham Railway, the Yarmouth & North Norfolk and other small companies had merged to form the Eastern & Midlands Railway.
-The final line to reach Melton Constable was that of the Great Eastern from Holt which opened on 1 October 1884, and was extended to Cromer Beach in 1887.
+The Lynn and Fakenham Railway (Extensions) Act 1880 (43 & 44 Vict. c. clxv) authorised the construction of a railway from Fakenham to Norwich via Melton Constable, followed by a second line east from Melton to North Walsham.
+The scheme had been born of a desire amongst North Norfolk landowners, including notably the 5th Marquis Townsend of Raynham Hall.
+It was intended by the original promoters to be a 'Farmer's Line'.
+The project was taken over by Wilkinson & Jarvis, civil engineers contractors who turned the branch line idea into a 'through' railway from Yarmouth and Norwich to King's Lynn.
+It provided a shorter route from North Norfolk to King's Lynn than that provided by the Great Eastern Railway.
+The Lynn and Fakenham Railway began services from King's Lynn railway station to Fakenham on 6 August 1880.
+The extension to Norwich was opened to traffic in December 1882.
+The connection to North Walsham was completed on 5 April 1883 thereby enabling through-running to Great Yarmouth over a line constructed by the Yarmouth & North Norfolk Light Railway, some three months after the Lynn & Fakenham Railway, the Yarmouth & North Norfolk and other small companies had merged to form the Eastern and Midlands Railway.

-Both the Lynn & Fakenham and the Yarmouth & North Norfolk lines were built by Messrs Wilkinson & Jarvis of London who had raised the necessary funds through a mixture of bonds, debentures and mortgages, hoping that their speculative investment would pay off when a larger railway company would purchase the line.
-One of their employees was William Marriott who became engineer to the Eastern & Midlands Railway in 1883; he would later play a key role in the development of Melton Constable where he lived for some years.
-He kept his position when the Eastern was taken over in 1893 by the Midland & Great Northern Joint Railway (M&GN).
+Both the Lynn and Fakenham and the Yarmouth and North Norfolk lines were built by Messrs Wilkinson & Jarvis of London who had raised the necessary funds through a mixture of bonds, debentures and mortgages, hoping that their speculative investment would pay off when a larger railway company would purchase the line.
+One of their employees was William Marriott who became engineer to the Eastern and Midlands Railway in 1883; he would later play a key role in the development of Melton Constable where he lived for some years.
+He kept his position when the Eastern and Midlands Railway was taken over in 1893 by the Midland & Great Northern Joint Railway (M&GN).